-The BlackBerry Tools SDK for Android apps provides a set of command line tools that you can use to port an Android application onto the BlackBerry Tablet OS or BlackBerry 10.
+The BlackBerry Tools SDK for Android apps provides a set of command line tools that you can use to port an Android application onto BlackBerry 10.

 In this section, you'll learn how to use the command line tools to repackage, test, and sign your apps so that they can be distributed to BlackBerry users.